MicrosoftDocs/power-automate-docs/flow-docs/apply-to-each.md

 ## View results of the run
 Now that you've run the flow successfully, you should receive the push notification on your mobile device.

-1. Open the Microsoft Flow app on your mobile device, and then select the **Activity** tab.
+1. Open the Power Automate app on your mobile device, and then select the **Activity** tab.
 You'll see the push notification about the meeting:

     ![select the activity tab](./media/apply-to-each/foreach-notification-1.png)
 2. To see the full contents of the notification, you may have to select the notification.
 You'll see the full notification, similar to this: